 Welcome To The Sammy Miller Museum

 Payment - Please Note: The Museum Trust have taken the decision that in order to help reduce the risk of spreading Coronavirus the Motorcycle Museum have now ceased taking cash in payment for admission or goods purchased.
+We are happy to accept payment by credit or debit cards when paying your admission or purchasing goods in the shop.

 Sammy Miller is a motorcycling legend, 11 times British Champion, winner of over 1400 events and still winning competitions more than 50 years after his first victory.
 The Museum houses one of the finest collections of fully restored motorcycles in the world, including factory racers and exotic prototypes, with the collection constantly evolving as new bikes are acquired.
 This is a living museum with almost every motorcycle in the museum in full running order.
 Sammy demonstrates and parades the bikes at race circuits in the UK and at Museum event days.